Iran cancels $2 billion dam deal with China: report

 In March 2011, Iran’s official IRNA news agency said China’s Sinohydro Corp. had signed a contract with Iranian hydro firm Farab to build the dam, described as the world’s tallest, in Iran’s western province of Lorestan.
 It was designed to support a 1,500-megawatt power station.

 The Global Times, a popular tabloid owned by Chinese Communist Party mouthpiece the People’s Daily, said the Iranian government had decided to cancel the contract.
-The report did not cite sources or give a reason for the cancellation.
+The report did not cite sources or give a reason.

 But it quoted Iranian media reports as saying Iran’s central bank was “dissatisfied” with financing options offered by China.